hejops/reaction-smiles/README.md

 ['alkene', 'C+']
 ```

+## Iterate through csv file, generate images

 `generate_products.py` simply parses a csv file and calls `smartjoin.py` on
 every reactant SMILES string that it finds.
 The results are written to a new
 csv file.
 This new file can then be passed to `generate_images.py` to generate
 images for all reactions.

-The resulting image will look like this:
+The resulting image should look like this:

 ![](example.png)